devshgraphicsprogramming/IrrlichtBAW/README.md

 Contributors
 ============
 - devsh and BAW for the development of IrrlichtBAW and maintenance
-- André Netzeband and Brigham Keys wrote the CMake build
+- André Netzeband, Nicolas Ortega and Brigham Keys wrote the CMake build